nais/doc/docs/services/cdn/how-to/upload-assets.md

       - run: echo uploaded file ${{ steps.upload.outputs.uploaded }}
 ```

-For more information on the inputs and outputs of the action, see the [CDN reference](../reference/README.md).
+For more information on the inputs and outputs of the action, see the [CDN Upload action reference](../reference/upload-assets.md).

 ## Use the uploaded assets